SwissDataScienceCenter/renku/docs/user/firststeps.rst

 By doing so, we create a reference to the source of the file in the metadata of the project.

-The data file we added is about bike traffic in the City of Zürich, and its sescription can be found `here <https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo>`_.
+The data file we added is about bike traffic in the City of Zürich, and its description can be found `here <https://data.stadt-zuerich.ch/dataset/verkehrszaehlungen_werte_fussgaenger_velo>`_.
 As the file name suggests, this file covers the year of 2017.